 You can view some of the Best Articles on the blog below this post.**

 I vividly recall my mindset before taking my first solo trip over four years ago.

-College was about to break for vacation, and I had confided to a few of my close friends that I would be taking a solo trip during the holidays to Rishikesh – the yoga capital of the world.
+College was about to break for vacation, and I had confided to a few of my close friends that I would be taking a solo trip during the holidays to Rishikesh, a town in the foothills of the Himalayas.

 When my friends mentioned to a few people about my plans, I was uncomfortable.
 I didn’t want people to think I was a weirdo for travelling alone.
 So I told my friends that I would appreciate it if they didn’t go around telling people about this.

 I didn’t know anyone else who had travelled solo, so I was anxious and didn’t know what to expect.
 But I had a burning desire to go to Rishikesh for the past couple of years and I didn’t want to wait around any longer to make that happen.

 My solo trip to Rishikesh was a short one and lasted a week, but I loved it so much that I travelled solo again a couple of years later, this time travelling around India for three months.